How to Know When It’s Time to Replace Your Water Heater

 3. Water Around the Base

-If you notice moisture or pooling water near the base of the water heater, it could indicate a slow leak.
-Even a small leak can worsen over time and lead to water damage.
+Finding moisture or puddles near the bottom of your water heater can indicate a slow leak.
+Even minor leaks can grow quickly and lead to significant water damage if ignored.

 4. Strange Noises

-Popping, rumbling, or banging sounds are often caused by sediment buildup at the bottom of the tank.
-This buildup reduces efficiency and can cause the tank to overheat or fail prematurely.
+Popping, rumbling, or banging sounds often come from sediment buildup inside the tank.
+This not only reduces heating efficiency but can also damage the tank over time.

 5. Inconsistent or Cold Water